CoDe-WiZaDd-18-DOTCOM/Carpooling/README.md

 ## Summary

-Jass’s Carpooling System is a **modular, scalable ride-sharing platform** featuring:
+This Carpooling System is a **modular, scalable ride-sharing platform** featuring:

 - Fine-grained, role-based access
 - Smooth booking with approval flow